 Medications – A large part of working out these days involves sports supplements.
 It’s a good thing to know if any medications you’re on because they can interact adversely with these supplements.
 I.E. Blood pressure meds mixed with ephedrine and caffeine is not a good idea!

 There is also a form called the PAR-Q (physical activity readiness questionnaire).
 It covers most questions that should be addressed before starting an exercise program.
 Most gyms stock these forms for liability reasons and it shouldn’t be hard to get a hold of one.

-Last point; if you are just starting out and have a lot of questions about exercise and your health, invest in a trainer.
+Last point; if you are just starting out and have a lot of questions about exercise and your health, invest in a trainer or become a member of the Ray Burton Clan.
 It is the most sure fire way to make sure that you are doing everything correctly.

 Next, we’ll talk about how to choose a gym if that’s where you want to workout, but also, how to start working out at home.
 There’s lots more info than just that but that’s what’s next in order of writing.

 How To Start Working Out For The First Time – Priorities